 The WIOA Planning Region 9 plan was posted on August 2, 2024 for a 30-day public comment period.
+As of September 6, 2024, no comments were received.

 Part I: Regional Planning Process

 Provide a description of the planning process undertaken to produce the regional plan, including a description of how all local areas were afforded the opportunity to participate in the regional planning process.